Polička: Sights

-The historic centre is formed by Palackého Square and adjacentr streets.
-The square includes one of the most notable Baroque town halls in the country.
-It replaced an old Gothic town hall and was built in 1739–1744.
-The baroque 22 m high Marian column was built in 1727–1731.
-Both the town hall and the Marian column were probably designed by the architect František Maxmilián Kaňka.
+The historic centre is formed by the square Palackého náměstí and adjacent streets.
+The square includes one of the most significant Baroque town halls in the country.
+It was built in 1739–1744, when it replaced an old Gothic town hall.
+The Baroque 22 m high Marian column on the town square was built in 1727–1731 and was probably designed by the architect František Maxmilián Kaňka.
+The town hall and the Marian column are together protected as one national cultural monument.

 Massive stone walls with 19 bastions are among the best-preserved fortifications in Central Europe.
 They are 1220 m long and surround the entire historic town centre.

 The original Church of Saint James the Great was built in 1265.
-It was replaced by new church in the 1360s–1380s, which was later baroquely rocenstructed.
-After the fire in 1845, a new Neo-Gothic church was built on its site in 1853–1865.
-The tower of the church serves as a lookout point and contains the room in which the composer Bohuslav Martinů, the most notable person born in Polička, was born.
-It is open to the public.
+It was replaced by the a church in the 1360s–1380s, which was later reconstructed in the Baroque style.
+After the fire in 1845, the current Neo-Gothic church was built on its site in 1853–1865.
+The tower of the church serves as a lookout point and contains the room in which the composer Bohuslav Martinů, the most notable native of Polička, was born.
+It is protected as a national cultural monument and is open to the public.

 The Church of Saint Michael was built before 1580.
 It is a Renaissance cemetery church with Gothic elements.